chef/chef-web-docs/includes_inspec_resources/includes_inspec_resource_os_helpers.rst

       it { should eq true }
    end

-Use the following helpers may be used to test for operating system names, release, and architectures:
+Use the following helpers to test for operating system names, releases, and architectures:

 .. code-block:: ruby